-Displayed at MNAC in the exhibition "Moduri de a construi" [Ways to build], the installation Corespondențe [Correspondences] by artist Liliana Mercioiu-Popa is the map of some blood vessels in the human body, made of branches of Salix Tortuosa.
+Displayed at MNAC in the exhibition "Moduri de a construi" [Methods of Building], the installation Corespondențe [Correspondences] by artist Liliana Mercioiu-Popa is the map of some blood vessels in the human body, made of branches of Salix Tortuosa.
 In this way, the artist reflects on the irrelevance of the borderline between the human body and the natural world, a physical truth demonstrated at a micro level, which contradicts the common perception of clear delimitations.

 Liliana Mercioiu Popa.
 Methods of building (MNAC Bucharest, 06.02. - 03.05.2020) installation view

 photo: © Serioja Bocsok / MNAC

 The installation Vecinătate [Vicinity] by Liliana Mercioiu-Popa is made up of a metallic structure, normally used in constructions, which is put into relation with nursery-grown trees and mineral matter sound in the museum courtyard.
 The installation represents the visual and conceptual core of the exhibition "Moduri de a construi" [Methods of Building] at MNAC and talks about the way people "build" in relation to nature.
 The installation also has a participative component: the trees have to be kept alive all through the exhibition.